-Amazon.com lists an astounding number of dieting books-more than 16,000.
-But parenting guides far exceed that number: there are some 40,000 of them, including books such as Jane Rankin's Parenting Experts, that do nothing but evaluate the often conflicting advice the experts offer.
+If you search the book section of Amazon.com for "dieting," you will find more than 76,000 listings.
+But "parenting" yields a much bigger number: more than 180,000, including books such as Jane Rankin's Parenting Experts, which do nothing but evaluate the often conflicting advice the experts offer.
 People, it seems, are even more nervous about their parenting than they are about their waistlines.